 The Company's approach to managing liquidity is to ensure a balance between expenditure requirements and cash provided by operations and working capital.
-As at December 31, 2024, the Company had a working capital deficiency of \$4.4 million (\$0.2 million working capital at December 31, 2023).
-Changes in working capital have been primarily due to proceeds from non-core asset dispositions (see above), the servicing of existing debt obligations (see below), and cash flows on account of oil and natural gas sales, net of royalties and operating expenses, and general and administrative costs.
+As at March 31, 2025, the Company had a working capital deficiency of \$1.0 million (\$4.4 million working capital deficiency at December 31, 2024).
+Changes in working capital have been primarily due to cash flows derived from oil and natural gas sales, net of royalties and operating expenses, general and administrative costs, and capital expenditures.
+These cash flows have been principally utilized in the servicing of existing debt obligations (see below).
+Another factor influencing changes in working capital has been the fluctuations in the mark-to-market fair value of the current portion of risk management contracts.

-In recent years, global economic conditions, financial markets, geopolitical uncertainty, and commodity prices in particular, have experienced significant volatility and uncertainty.
-While the current outlook for commodity prices is relatively stable, long-term price support from future demand remains uncertain.
+In recent years, global economic conditions, financial markets, geopolitical uncertainty, and commodity prices in particular, have created significant volatility and uncertainty.
+Such conditions have resulted in long-term price support from future demand becoming uncertain.
 The scale and duration of these developments remain uncertain but could impact the Company's operations, future net earnings and cash flows given that the aforementioned global events are an evolving situation that will continue to have widespread implications for the Company's business environment and financial condition.
-Management cannot reasonably estimate the length or severity of these global events, or the extent to which any disruption may materially impact the Company's financial position in fiscal 2024 and beyond.
+Management cannot reasonably estimate the length or severity of these global events, or the extent to which any disruption may materially impact the Company's financial position in fiscal 2025 and beyond.